ebrelsford/ebrelsford.github.io/talks/2016/mapscamp/talk.md

   * Georeferencing old maps
    * Eg with QGIS and scanned maps (HOLC redlining maps)
    * Ron's HOLC map, other HOLC maps
-  * Transcribing from paper and academic literature
+   * NYPL Labs
-   * Aggregating data from the news and other sources
+  * Transcribing from paper and academic literature, aggregating data from the news and other sources
    * OUTgoing
    * The Counted
    * Mean Streets